Vibex/Placemaker/README.md

     - <code>vertical </code>: Maximize the window to fill the full vertical geometry.
     - <code>full</code> : Maximize the window to fill the full geometry.

+- <code>-L, --scale PERCENT WID</code> : Scale a windows size by a given percentage.

 - <code>-G, --grid GRID [POSITION] WIDS</code> :  Places a windows in virtual grid cells, starting at a specified position.
 If no <code>POSITION</code> is passed, it defaults to <code>0,0</code>.

   - <code>GRID</code> is two integers connected by the character <code>x</code>.